Artificial Intelligence (AI) is changing everything.

 Preventive measures like Algorithmic Impact Assessments (AIAs) act as early checkups, identifying risks before deployment.

-Mandated by frameworks like Canada's Directive on Automated Decision-Making, they answer: Who might this harm?
+These are also mandated by frameworks that answer: Who might this harm?
 How do we fix it?

 Additionally, transparent documentation, including explainable AI, makes logic visible.